Space-Age Building Materials Target 15% Reduction in HVAC Energy Costs

 Commercial building owners facing mounting pressure to reduce carbon emissions are turning to an unexpected source of innovation: space exploration technology.
-Phase-change ceiling tiles adapted from NASA thermal management research are now being deployed in office buildings across the United States, with manufacturers claiming the materials can reduce HVAC energy consumption by up to 30%.
+Phase-change ceiling tiles adapted from NASA thermal management research are being piloted in federal facilities, with manufacturers such as Armstrong World Industries claiming the materials can reduce HVAC energy consumption by up to 15%.

 The tiles work by incorporating materials that change state—typically from solid to liquid and back—at specific temperatures.
 During warm periods, the material absorbs excess heat as it melts, naturally cooling the space.
 When temperatures drop, the material solidifies and releases stored heat back into the room.
-This thermal cycling reduces the workload on mechanical heating and cooling systems, which account for approximately 35% of total building energy use in commercial properties.
+This thermal cycling reduces the workload on mechanical heating and cooling systems, which account for a disproportionate share of building energy use in commercial properties.

 According to Propmodo, the technology was inspired by NASA's efforts to manage extreme temperature fluctuations in spacecraft.
 The space agency's research into phase-change materials aimed to protect astronauts and equipment from temperature swings experienced during orbital missions.
 That same scientific principle is now being scaled for terrestrial applications in the built environment.